Does Australian oil refining really

 However, companies that face import competition from countries that

-do not impose carbon costs may be classified as "emissions
+do not impose carbon costs may be classified as "trade exposed,

-intensive trade exposed" and receive free permits.
-As Singapore and
+emissions intensive" and receive free permits.
+As Singapore

-Indian refineries will bear no carbon costs, Caltex should receive
+refineries will bear no carbon costs, Caltex should receive a free

 freight advantage could be eroded.
 This level of carbon cost would